jeanjcode/JC--Weather-Dashboard/README.md

 ## Description

-The motivation for this project was to create a weather dashboard application with form inputs that allows a user to search for a city and its weather.
+The motivation for this project was to create a weather dashboard application with form inputs that allows a user to search for a city and its 5 day forecast.

 This app runs in the browser, and features dynamically updated HTML and CSS.